William F. (Fritz) Paulus

 Paulus Headshot Horiz.jpg

-Since then I have worked for Oregon’s largest regional government and a cutting-edge, state-wide nonprofit to acquire land and water rights to improve stream health, protect wildlife habitat, and provide people access to nature in Oregon.
-My deals range from big to small—properties of just a few acres to a thousand; donations and multi-million dollar purchases.
-I have negotiated a variety of real property and water right transactions: fee title purchases, conservation easements, land exchanges, trail easements, life estates, and in-stream flow agreements.
+Thereafter, I worked for Oregon’s largest regional government to acquire land to protect wildlife habitat, improve water quality, and provide people access to nature.
+I also directed a cutting-edge, state-wide nonprofit that acquired or leased water rights to increase stream flow in Oregon.
+My deals ranged from big to small—properties of just a few acres to a thousand; donations and multi-million dollar purchases.
+Consequently, I negotiated and completed a variety of real property and water right transactions: fee title purchases, conservation easements, land exchanges, trail easements, life estates, and in-stream flow agreements.

-I now put this diverse and extensive experience to work for individuals, organizations, and government entities that need legal representation and advice in a variety of conservation, land-use, and real estate matters.
+In 2012 I opened my own law practice to put this diverse and extensive experience to work for individuals, organizations, and government entities that need legal representation and advice with land conservation and real property transactions and land use matters.

 With all clients, my goal is to provide results-oriented legal services with a positive attorney-client relationship.
 I enjoy helping people solve their problems—one reason I went into the law—as well as the intellectual rigor and expertise of the profession.